AdaCore/gnatstudio/docs/users_guide/main_window.rst

   performed on that item.
 These actions are specific to the kind of item you clicked on.

+* Grid

+  By default, a grid (small dots) is displayed in the background of the browsers.
+Using the local settings menu, it is possible to hide the grid (:guilabel:`Draw grid`) and to force items to align on the grid (:guilabel:`Align on grid`).

 Icons for source language entities
 __________________________________